2008 CONCACAF Women's Olympic Qualifying Tournament: Qualification

 Regional qualification tournaments were held to determine the three teams joining Canada, Mexico, and the United States at the final tournament.

 Qualified teams

 The following six teams qualified for the final tournament.

 Venues

-The sole venue was the Estadio Olímpico Benito Juárez, Ciudad Juarez, Mexico.
+The sole venue was the Estadio Olímpico Benito Juárez, Ciudad Juárez, Mexico.

 Draw

 The six teams were drawn into two groups of three teams.
 Defending CONCACAF Olympic Qualifying Championship champion and 2004 Olympic gold medalist United States were seeded in Group A.

 Squads

 Group stage

 The top two teams of each group advance to the semi-finals.

 All times are local, CST (UTC−6).